Matthewkm/Action-Segmentation-Labeller-GUI/README.md

-# GUI for Temporally Labelling Action Segments within Video data for use within Action Recognition.
+# GUI for Temporally Labelling Action Segments within Video data for use within Action Segmentation and Recognition.

 This is a simplistic and lightweight GUI implemented in python for producing segment level labels for action recognition in untrimmed videos.